RanKey1496/nodejs-starter/README.md

 ```

 ### Installing
-You should install dependencies for use this project
+You should install dependencies to use this project
 ```
 npm install
 ```